-Many schools and teachers have invested greatly in developing their professional practice and resource bank (sometimes dipping into cbiproject.net!)
+Many schools and teachers have invested greatly in developing their professional practice and resource bank.

-We do not envisage discarding this equipment in favour of the 'new model'.
+I do not envisage discarding this equipment in favour of a 'new model'.

-Rather, we propose adding Tablets into the environment.
+Rather, I suggest adding Tablets into the environment.
 These Tablets are for Student Use in classroom where the learning is managed by the Teacher.
 The Teacher may, in addition, have his/her own Tablet in order to model best practice.